 The current recommended dietary allowance (RDA) for protein is 0.8 grams per kilogram of body weight a day for sedentary adults.
 This amounts to about 56 grams per day for the average man, but people who regularly lift weights may need as much as 1.6 grams of protein per kilogram of body weight.
 This means that a 150 pound person who does regular strength training may need to consume over 100 grams of protein each day!
 Getting this much protein from normal food can be challenging, especially if you are vegan or vegetarian, which is where protein supplements come in handy.

 There are two types of protein supplements: ready-to-drink (store-bought) protein shakes, and protein shakes made with protein powder.
-In order to make a protein shake for skinny guys you have to mix the powder with milk or water.
+In order to make a protein shake for skinny guys with protein powder, you have to mix the powder with milk or water.
 This requires a blender or a shaker bottle, and a little extra time and effort.
-Some people prefer ready-to-drink protein shakes because they are more convenient, but if they knew what they were drinking, they would probably vomit.
+Some people, prioritizing convenience, prefer to buy ready-to-drink protein shakes, but if they knew what they were drinking, they would probably feel sick to their stomach.

 Here is a list of the most common food additives in protein powder:

 acacia gum, acesulfame potassium, artificial flavors, aspartame, carrageenan, cellulose gum, dextrin, dextrose, erythritol, gellan gum, guar gum, gum arabic, inulin, locust bean gum, “natural” flavors, maltodextrin, rice syrup solids, soy lecithin, silica, sucralose, sunflower lecithin, xanthan gum, xylitol

 When it comes to identifying food additives, go with your gut. 😉 As a rule of thumb, additives are ingredients that you cannot pronounce.
 Food additives are not the only thing to avoid when buying protein powder, however.
 There are several other ingredients that can upset your stomach.